swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 However, when it comes to managing large files, Git has some limitations.
 Although Git LFS is an option for handling large files in Git repositories, it may not be the most efficient solution.
-That's why we will use [DVC](../../get-started/the-tools-used-in-this-guide#dvc), a version control system specifically designed for efficient data management that seamlessly integrates with Git.
+This is the reason we will use [DVC](../../get-started/the-tools-used-in-this-guide#dvc), a version control system specifically designed for efficient data management that seamlessly integrates with Git.